eq19/feed/_drafts/identition_zone.md

 [![37 wiki's files](https://user-images.githubusercontent.com/36441664/267547466-d10df532-d222-44a8-90a4-ad18386301c5.jpg)](https://github.com/eq19/eq19.github.io/wiki)

-By our project, these 37 files are located within _[the wiki of main repository](https://github.com/eq19/eq19.github.io/wiki)_ and organized by [the 18's structure](https://www.eq19.com/addition/#structure-true-prime-pairs) located per the _[18 files of  project gist](https://gist.github.com/eq19)_.

-## Parallel Universes

 Since we are discussing about prime distribution then this 18's structure will also cover the further scheme that is inherited from the above 37 files.

 ```note